Article from Kunal Suri, Researcher at CEA

 - Offering a software environment that provides digital and visual support for work preparation and quality control, which in turn helps to improve turnaround time*.

 In other words, thanks to the use of digital twin technology, the pilot lines in the DIMOFAC project will see a reduction in time and cost of production line reconfigurations and adaptations of modules and processes.
-It will act as a very important piece to solve the puzzle that assist the achievement of the overall KPIs of the DIMOFAC project, which are:
+It will act as a very important piece to solve the puzzle that assists the achievement of the overall KPIs of the DIMOFAC project, which are:

 - More than 20% decrease in reconfiguration time